poorva2145/Landing-Page/README.md

 ## What did we learned?

-The landing page project presented the opportunity to fully combine the skills in HTML, CSS, and JavaScript into a large project.
-It helped to discover how best to combine these three technologies in a complex application.
+The landing page project helped to discover how best to combine HTML, CSS, and JavaScript technologies to build a large complex project.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## License
-[@Poorva]